 Somehow the plans changed, and the elevator never went directly to the hotel itself, just the street.

 Today, the platform serves little purpose and is restricted to any passenger service and blocked from visitation.
-However, you can catch a glimpse of the site and its noted security train cart when onboard the Metro-North, looking to the right, leaving Grand Central Station.
+However, you can catch a glimpse of the site and its noted security train cart when onboard the Metro-North, looking to the right, leaving Grand Central.
 Like the secret subway station below City Hall, the Waldorf-Astoria’s underground platform is one of the many examples of New York City’s earlier subway systems whose designs are now deemed obsolete, but have entered the lore of the city’s secrets.